-The UK's National Living Wage is rising again.
-This April, the minimum you can pay staff aged 25 or over will increase from £8.21 to £8.72, with similar increases to the minimum wage for younger staff and apprentices.
+From April 2020, the minimum amount UK employers can pay staff aged 25 or over increased to £8.72 an hour, up from £8.21.
+Similar increases to the minimum wage for younger staff and apprentices also came into effect.

 Perfect labour cost visibility

 In the hospitality industry, your staff matter.
 Chefs, waiting staff, kitchen porters, bartenders (and so on), all need to be in the right place at the right time to make sure service levels stay where they need to be — and customers stay happy.

 But, as we know, too many cooks spoil the broth — not to mention your profit margin — so a balance needs to be found.
 Larger restaurant chains have the specialist staff and software to keep an eye on this balance and make changes accordingly.

 Smaller chains or independent restaurants rarely have this luxury.
 While managers (or owners) still do their best to keep an eye on labour costs, they're wearing too many hats to gain complete visibility and make the necessary adjustments to the rota.